 499 Senior Research and Design Project (W) Fall, Spring, Summer.
 2 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 P: Completion of Tier I writing requirement.
 R: Open to students in the Department of Chemical Engineering and Materials Science or in the Materials Science and Engineering Major.
 Approval of department.
-SA: MSM 499 Design and analysis to solve materials and/or mechanics related problem.
+SA: MSM 499 Design and analysis to solve materials and/or me- Design and analysis to solve materials and/or mechanics related problem.
 Preparation of written report, oral presentation, and defense of the project.
 801 Foundations of Materials Science and Engineering Summer.
 3(3-0) RB: Undergraduate degree in science or engineering related to Materials Science.

 Structure-Property-Processing-Performance interrelationship of metals, ceramics and polymers.
 Phase diagrams, thermomechanical treatments, physical and mechanical properties, processing, diffusion, microstructure studies, environmental effects.
-Research Methods 802 Fall.
+802 Research Methods Fall.
 3(3-0) Interdepartmental with Chemical Engineering.
 Administered by Chemical Engineering.